 INT

 the function returns the integer part of a numeric value.
-For, positive argument, the function returns the same result as of the FLOOR
+For a positive argument, the function returns the same result as the FLOOR function, and for a negative value, it returns the same result as the CEIL

 function.